- Developers

 Why Defining A Mobile App Goal Is Crucial

-The initial phase of the design of any mobile app centers around identifying a purpose for the application.
+The initial phase of any mobile app’s design centers around identifying the application’s purpose.

 After all, it is pointless to create an application just for giggles, isn’t it?

 A perfect example of this would be creating a mobile application simply because your competitor has one.
-In this hypothetical scenario (which happens more frequently than you’d think, by the way), the sole purpose of designing the app hinges on copying the strategy of your competitor.
+In this hypothetical scenario (which happens more frequently than you’d think), the sole purpose of designing the app hinges on copying your competitor’s strategy.

-Needless to say, investing in a mobile app simply because your competitor has one does not form the basis of a sound business strategy.
-Your competitor’s business circumstances, be it financial, brand-related, technological, or otherwise are not identical to yours.
+Investing in a mobile app simply because your competitor has one does not form the basis of a sound business strategy.
+Your competitor’s business circumstances, be it financial, brand-related, technological, or otherwise, are not identical to yours.

 For all you know, the mobile application developed by your competitor may not be performing well, or even if it is, it may not fit well into your business model due to your company’s own particularities.